ghostdev-ai/gpt-terminal/README.md

-# GPT - Terminal
+# GPT-Terminal

-GPT-Terminal, a large language model with prompt engineering to perform tasks over the terminal from simple bash commands to code generation.
+GPT-Terminal, a large language model prompt engineered to perform tasks over the terminal from simple bash commands to code generation.

 ## Install
 ```bash